Find A Doctor Or Hospital In Your Network.

 If you miss the open or special enrollment periods, you may be able to get short-term plan, but it will only offer limited benefits – not the full scope of member benefits you get with a regular plan.

 Organizing and limiting enrollment periods to small windows of time help insurers optimize benefits for their members.
 They can negotiate the best possible prices for medications, supplies, services and care when they know how many people they are serving.
 Open enrollment helps make all this possible.

-What about Medicare?
-Yes there is open enrollment for Medicare too.
-This year, Annual Enrollment Period is from Oct.
+Medicare has its own enrollment period.
+This year, annual enrollment is Oct.
 15 to Dec.
-7. There are quite a few special details involved with Medicare enrollment periods.
-There are different date ranges for the different plans (Medicare Part A and Part B, Medicare Advantage Plans (Part C), and Medicare Prescription Drug Plans (Part D).
-Some date ranges are for people who are just getting Medicare.
-Some apply only to people who already have it.
-Some dates relate to when you turn 65.
-Some opportunities are once a year.
-You can get all the details at bcbsok.com if you or someone you care about is turning age 65 soon.
+7. In addition, there are different enrollment dates for all the different parts (Medicare Part A and Part B), Medicare Advantage Plans (Part C), and Medicare Prescription Drug Plans (Part D).
+Some dates apply to people who are new to Medicare.
+Others are for people who already have it.
+Some dates are tied to the date you turn 65.
+Some enrollment periods are annual.
+You can find all the details at bcbsok.com.

 Absolutely!
 Open enrollment lets companies offer their best policies and services.
 It also gives employees a chance to update their plan.
 Every year, managers remind employees to review their selections and make sure they have the health insurance they want before the company renews policies for the next year.
 After the company’s open enrollment, employees must have a “life event” to change their coverage.

 Annual open enrollment usually takes place from Nov.
 1 through mid-December.
 The actual dates can change from year to year, so check the dates when enrollment time comes around.
 Put it on your calendar so it doesn’t sneak up on you.